 1. Org. moment.

-The bell rang for us!All went quietly into the classroom.All stood at the desks beautifully,Greeted politelyThey sat down quietly, backs straight.
+The bell has rung for us!Everyone calmly entered the classroom.Everyone stood up at their desks beautifully,Greeted politelyThey sat down quietly, with their backs straight.

 The call invited you guys to our health game program.

-2. Communication of the topic and objectives of the lesson.
+2. Communicate the topic and objectives of the lesson.

 To find out the topic of our lesson, let's guess the riddle